alibabacloud-howto/microservices-with-kubernetes/README.md

     kubectl get all
     ```

-    As you can see, the HPA is configured for the back-end application.
-And the number of Pod for the back-end application is 2 currently, which is we configured in its Deployment.
+    As you can see, the HPA is configured for the back-end web API application.
+And the number of Pod for the back-end web API application is 2 currently, which is we configured in its Deployment.

     ![images/backend_app_hpa_scaledown_before.png](images/backend_app_hpa_scaledown_before.png)